Darkboy17/rag-video-chatbot/README.md

 timestamped transcript chunks in Chroma, and lets the user ask streamed follow-up questions with source citations.

-The project is written as an assessment-ready demo, but the code is organized like a small production service: platform extraction is isolated, transcript and retrieval work live behind service boundaries, and the frontend is split into focused components and hooks.
+The project is a demo, but the code is organized like a small production service: platform extraction is isolated, transcript and retrieval work live behind service boundaries, and the frontend is split into focused components and hooks.